-The following amended standards and interpretations are not expected to have a significant impact on the Company's financial statements.
+The following new and amended standards are not expected to have a significant impact on the Company's financial statements.

-- Amendments to References to Conceptual Framework in IFRS Standards - Definition of a Business (Amendments to IFRS 3) - Definition of Material (Amendments to IAS 1 and IAS 8) - IFRS 17 Insurance Contracts
+- Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts.